quicwg/ops-drafts/draft-ietf-quic-manageability.md

 In a 0-RTT QUIC Client Hello datagram, the PADDING frame is only present if necessary to increase the size of the datagram with 0RTT data to at least 1200 bytes.
-Additional datagrams containing only 0-RTT protected long header packets may be sent from the client to the server after the CLient Hello datagram, containing the rest of the 0-RTT data.
+Additional datagrams containing only 0-RTT protected long header packets may be sent from the client to the server after the Client Hello datagram, containing the rest of the 0-RTT data.
+The amount of 0-RTT protected data is limited by the initial congestion window, typically around 10 packets
+{{?RFC6928}}.

 ## Integrity Protection of the Wire Image {#wire-integrity}